brokenpylons/PPJ_2024_4_1/README.md

-# ManualGrade

-Without automatic tests.
+# Abstraktno sintaktično drevo 4.1